Best Budget Car Speakers (Review & Buying Guide) in 2022

 Types of Low Cost / Budget Car Speakers

 Most factory-installed sound systems have coaxial speakers in which all the components are contained in one structure.
 They typically feature a woofer and tweeter and have basic, built-in crossovers.
 Coaxial speakers, which are also known as full-range speakers, are the most common.
 They also don't take up a lot of space, so they're popular in cars.

 As for component speakers, they have separate drivers (mid-bass and tweeters), so you can install different "components" in different locations in your vehicle.
-These speakers have a network of crossovers that help the woofers and tweeters better handle different frequencies, so they produce better sound that is also more clear.
+These speakers have a network of crossovers that help the woofers and tweeters better handle different frequencies, so they produce clear, high-quality sound.

 Pyle Audio Inc.

 Located in Brooklyn, New York, Pyle Audio has been around since the 1960s.
 The company initially produced high-quality woofers before expanding its line of audio components.
 It makes equipment for cars as well as home entertainment.
 One top product is the Pyle PL63BL speakers.